-The Ultimate Food and Wine Pairing Guide to make you look like a rockstar sommelier this holiday season!
-An easy to follow wine pairing guide broken down by wine type and which foods pair best with that wine!
+This is the Ultimate Food and Wine Pairing Guide for this holiday season!
+You’ll look like a rockstar sommelier with this easy wine pairing guide broken down by wine type and which foods pair best with that wine!
 This is a must have for holiday entertaining!

 Holiday Food and Wine Pairing